Back To Search Results

 Issues of Concern

-ALOPATHIC CLINICIANS (MD AND PA)
+ALLOPATHIC CLINICIANS (MD AND PA)

-RELATING TO PROFESSIONAL LICENSURE; RENAMING THE NEW MEXICO BOARD OF MEDICAL EXAMINERS; CHANGING MEMBERSHIP; PRESCRIBING POWERS AND DUTIES; CHANGING REQUIREMENTS AND PROCEDURES FOR LICENSURE AS PHYSICIANS; PROVIDING FEES; TRANSFERRING FUNCTIONS, PERSONNEL, APPROPRIATIONS, MONEY, PROPERTY, CONTRACTUAL OBLIGATIONS AND STATUTORY REFERENCES OF THE NEW MEXICO BOARD OF MEDICAL EXAMINERS TO THE NEW MEXICO MEDICAL BOARD; INCREASING CIVIL PENALTIES.
+RELATING TO PROFESSIONAL LICENSURE, RENAMING THE NEW MEXICO BOARD OF MEDICAL EXAMINERS, CHANGING MEMBERSHIP, PRESCRIBING POWERS AND DUTIES; CHANGING REQUIREMENTS AND PROCEDURES FOR LICENSURE AS PHYSICIANS, PROVIDING FEES; TRANSFERRING FUNCTIONS, PERSONNEL, APPROPRIATIONS, MONEY, PROPERTY, CONTRACTUAL OBLIGATIONS AND STATUTORY REFERENCES OF THE NEW MEXICO BOARD OF MEDICAL EXAMINERS TO THE NEW MEXICO MEDICAL BOARD; INCREASING CIVIL PENALTIES.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO: